BhallaLab/moose-core/WindowsBuild.md

 and then go through the rest of the steps.

-A free graphical debugger available for MS Windows is WinDbg.
+A free graphical debugger available for MS Windows is WinDbg (https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/).
 You can use it to attach to a running Python process and set breakpoints at target function/line etc.